 The SRS is steadily improving its risk analysis for audit selection.
-The system is IT-based, and all taxpayers selected for an audit have been identified through the risk system.
-This has enabled SRS to reduce its field audit activities, without reducing the level of additional taxes assessed through the audit process.
+The system is IT-based and all taxpayers selected for an audit have been identified through the risk system.
+This allows SRS to reduce its field audit activities without reducing the level of additional taxes assessed through the audit process.
 However, regular desk audits complement the field audit process.
 With the use of the ESKORT system the SRS has selected a reliable and well-known software system to support the risk analysis process.

-The most important initiative for assessing the reliability and the appropriate targeting of the risk analysis is the cross-checking of results from system-selected audits with results from check audits.
+The most important initiative for assessing the reliability and the right targeting of the risk analysis is a cross-checking of results from system-selected audits with results from check audits.
 The risk analysis system is currently evaluated only by monitoring trends in the audit yield from field audit activities.
 Additional audit assessments are impressive and show an upward trend in recent years.
-In addition, an indirect impact of the audit selection process, not even reflected in the audit yield statistics, is the possibility for taxpayers to voluntarily correct their tax declaration before the commencement of the audit, which was used by 61 taxpayers in 2015.
-However, as the difference between the audit results in 2011 and the results from the subsequent years clearly demonstrate (see Table 31), the size of additional assessments can vary substantially across years if in a specific year a few major audit adjustments from big companies increase the total.
+In addition an indirect impact of the audit selection process, not even reflected in the audit yield statistics, is the possibility for taxpayers to voluntarily correct their tax declaration before the commencement of the audit, which was used by 61 taxpayers in 2015.
+However, as for example, the difference between the audit results in 2011 and the results from the subsequent years clearly demonstrates (see Table 58), these amounts of additional assessments per year can vary substantially if in a specific year a few major audit adjustments from big companies are achieved and balloon the annual total.

-Table 31.
+Table 58.
 Latvia: Tax audit results